 We visit the salt flats twice on our 9-year-long overland journey in South America and would love to return once more.
 Rough Camping at Salar de Uyuni is an adventure, albeit not without risk.

 Here are tips and ideas to make the best of your trip.

 Stocking Up and Camping Gear

-- Before setting off stock up on lots of drinking water, food, clothes and camping equipment.
-Uyuni is a good town to stock up on drinking water and food.
+- Before setting off, stock up on drinking water, food, clothes, and camping equipment.
+Nearby Uyuni is a good town to stock up on drinking water and food.
 Note that Colchani, the nearest-by entrance to the Salar, has no proper facilities to do so.

 - During the Bolivian winter (June-Sep), temperatures at night may reach -25 degrees Celsius so bring enough warm clothes.
-For me it has been one of the few places in South America to wear thermal underwear.
+Salar de Uyuni has been one of the few places in South America where I wore thermal underwear.

 - Bring sun protection articles such as hat, sunglasses and sun lotion.

-- In case you can’t sleep in your car: Bring quality camping gear from home.
+- In case you can’t sleep in your overland rig: Bring quality camping gear from home.
 Don’t expect to be able to buy decent tents, sleeping bags or camping stoves in Bolivia.

 Driving on Salar de Uyuni in the Dry Season vs. Wet Season

-Among our favorite spots on Salar de Uyuni are:
+Among our favorite camp spots on Salar de Uyuni are: